 Marine Corps Recruit Weight and Body Fat Standards

 In all branches of the military, physical fitness is an important requirement.
-Marines take a physical fitness test every six months, to evaluate their conditioning and strength.
-This test includes a timed three-mile run, pull-ups, a flexed-arm hang and abdominal crunches, and is as rigorous as it sounds.
+Marines take TWO physical fitness tests every six months, to evaluate their functional fitness, conditioning and strength.
+The Physical Fitness Test (PFT) includes a timed three-mile run, pull-ups, a flexed-arm hang and abdominal crunches, and is as rigorous as it sounds.
+The Combat Fitness Test (CFT) is the other fitness standard the Marines must meet in addition to the PFT.
+The CFT assesses a Marine’s functional fitness and simulates events and movements done in the field or combat zone.

-But there are good reasons for having such stringent requirements for Marine recruits.
+There are good reasons for having such stringent requirements for Marine recruits.
 Marine Corps basic training is well-known as being among the most difficult and challenging of all branches of the service.
 At 12 1/2 weeks, it is the longest, so stamina and physical fitness are necessary.
+Not only are the fitness standards the toughest, so are the height, weight, and body fat percentage requirements.

 Height, Weight and Body Fat Requirements